-Children with brain tumors are treated through Dana-Farber/Children's Hospital Cancer Care's Pediatric Brain Tumor Program.
+Children with brain tumors are treated through Dana-Farber/Boston Children's Cancer and Blood Disorders Pediatric Brain Tumor Program.
 The program brings together specialists from Dana-Farber Cancer Institute and Boston Children's Hospital, including occupational therapists.

 Often, patients who are undergoing treatment for a brain tumor or who are recovering from brain tumor intervention, experience side effects related to the tumor as well as from various treatment interventions.